What Is Product Knowledge? (And How To Improve It)

-If a company sells products to customers, it can be important for employees to be highly knowledgeable about all products and what problems they solve.
-For sales, marketing and support professionals, learning about products can help the company offer customers quality items that match their needs.
-Learning more about product knowledge and how to foster it within an organization can help you enhance organizational performance and customer satisfaction.
+If a company sells products to customers, it can be important for employees to be highly knowledgeable about them and what problems they solve.
+For people who work in sales and marketing, understanding products can help them offer customers quality items that match their needs.
+Learning more about product knowledge can help you boost the performance of the company for which you work and increase customer satisfaction.

-Products knowledge is the process of teams learning about company products so that they can effectively describe them to customers.
-This involves customer-facing professionals learning everything possible about product features, benefits and uses.
+Product knowledge is the process of teams learning about company products so that they can effectively describe them to customers.
+This involves people who have customer-facing positions learning details about product features, benefits and uses.
 They may also learn about troubleshooting and support so that they can offer customers guidance with any issues or concerns.
-With this knowledge, sales and supports teams can help customers feel satisfied with their purchases and inspire them to repeat business with the company.
+With this knowledge, sales and support teams can help customers feel satisfied with their purchases and inspire them to repeat business with the company.

 Product knowledge benefits